moohy2005/moohy2005.github.io/index.md

 ## About My Mentors

 My mentor is Dr. Norman Williams and my graduate mentor is Katja Jacobs.
-My supervisor and co=supervisor is Dr. Raja Kushalnagar and Dr. Christian Vogler.
+My supervisor and co-supervisor is Dr. Raja Kushalnagar and Dr. Christian Vogler.

 ## About My Project